justincasher/justincasher.github.io/pages/Euler-Characteristic-is-an-Index.md

 &emsp; The following Theorems are corollaries of the Atiyah-Singer Index Theorem:

-- Chern-Gauss-Bonnet theorem;
+- Chern-Gauss-Bonnet Theorem;
-- Hirzebruch–Riemann–Roch theorem;
+- Hirzebruch–Riemann–Roch Theorem;
-- Hirzebruch signature theorem.
+- Hirzebruch Signature Theorem.

 We focus on the first, which states that the Euler characteristic of $$ M $$ equals the Euler class of the tangent bundle $$ e(TM) $$ integrated over $$ M $$: